The following material is experimental writing. I am attempting to transcend normal space-time linear stories.

 I have always been deeply moved by my dreams.
 In my early life, my dreams were mostly terrifying.
 Yet, after the profound dream in 1964, my dreams gradually became more balanced, though certainly not always benign in nature and substance.
 Were my dreams the result of trauma in this incarnation, or also previous ones, the latest where I may have suffered through a fiery fatal plane crash?

-When I became sober in 1987, after a sixteen year period of overzealous substance abuse, my dreams became one of my greatest assets in the quest for self knowledge and insight.
+When I became sober in 1987, my dreams became one of my greatest assets in the quest for self knowledge and insight.

 But a question always remains–do we just project ourselves into someone else’s energy field when we have dreams or memories of a past life, and temporarily assume their identity, or is it an actual memory from our own soul’s progression through time?